ibm-cloud-docs/solution-tutorials/vpc-bm-vmware-nsx-t-deploy.md

 {: important}

-In this tutorial, NSX-T will be deployed including NSX-T managers and adding compute manager and transport nodes.
+In this tutorial, NSX-T will be deployed on the VMware Cluster.
+This includes deploying NSX-T managers, adding compute manager and adding host and edge transport nodes.
 This phase is optional, if you plan to use NSX-T for your Virtual Machine networking.
 {: shortdesc}

 ## Objectives
 {: #vpc-bm-vmware-nsx-t-managers-objectives}

-In the [previous tutorial](https://{DomainName}/docs/solution-tutorials?topic=solution-tutorials-vpc-bm-vmware-nsx-t-hosts#vpc-bm-vmware-nsx-t-vlannics), you deployed VLAN interfaces and you registered the required IP addresses to the DNS Service.
+In the [previous tutorial](https://{DomainName}/docs/solution-tutorials?topic=solution-tutorials-vpc-bm-vmware-nsx-t-hosts#vpc-bm-vmware-nsx-t-vlannics), you deployed required {{site.data.keyword.bm_is_short}} VLAN interfaces.
+The management IPs were registered to the DNS Service, so that these can be resolved with a name.
 These IP addresses and FQDNs will be used throughout this tutorial.

-In this tutorial, you will first deploy one NSX-T manager on a {{site.data.keyword.bm_is_short}} running VMware ESXi in {{site.data.keyword.vpc_short}}.
+In this tutorial, you will first deploy one NSX-T manager on a {{site.data.keyword.bm_is_short}} running VMware ESXi.
 After the first NSX-T manager has been deployed, you will register the vCenter as a compute manager and you can then deploy the 2nd and 3rd NSX-T managers via the NSX Manager GUI.
 After the cluster formation, you can configure the NSX-T transport zones and various profiles based on your preference and add the {{site.data.keyword.bm_is_short}} hosts as transport nodes as well as create the edge transport nodes and edge cluster.

 ![NSX-T based VMware Solution in {{site.data.keyword.vpc_short}}](images/solution63-ryo-vmware-on-vpc/Self-Managed-Simple-20210924v1-NSX-self-managed-mgmt.svg "NSX-T based VMware Solution in {{site.data.keyword.vpc_short}}"){: caption="Figure 1.
 NSX-T based VMware Solution in {{site.data.keyword.vpc_short}}" caption-side="bottom"}